“What’s an example of an ugly name?”

 “Good god, I hope so… Wait up!
 Where the fuck’s Megan?”

-For every Earnest Edwards, there are Elusive Elijahs.
+For every Over-Earnest Edwins, there are Over-Elusive Elijahs.
 For every Random Rams and Forgettable Fabios, there are Busy Bryans.
 (GOD BLEEESS!)

-Ed went home to Tori on that cloudy afternoon, watched some trash television, and slept like a goddamn log.
-At least this time, he no longer needed to drink himself to slumber.
+Ed went home to Tori on that cloudy afternoon, watched some trash television, then slept like a log.
+This time, he no longer needed to drink himself to slumber.
 Ed rested easy.
 That day was his day.
 Comfort had been elusive, but he finally jailed it to his gruesome chest.